 The "awardee" is responsible for ensuring that all collaborating institutions engaged in the research hold an OHRP approved Assurance prior to their initiation of the research.
-This may mean that if you ask the MHS IRB to be the IRB of record for your study you may need a FWA of your own.
-Please send a message to the IRB office at IRB@MultiCare.org for more information.
+Please send a message to the IRB office at [email protected] for more information.

-Each study must be reviewed by the MHS IRB yearly or the study will be suspended.
+Most studies have an annual review requirement in order to maintain active status.
 A continuing review notice is sent to investigators several months before the study is due for continuing review; it is the responsibility of the investigator to assure his/her study receives continuing review.
-Any suspension will be reported to the MHS Professional Activities Committee, Office of Human Research Protection (OHRP) and the Federal Drug Administration (if the study involves a drug under an IND application or an unapproved device).
-Suspension means that no subjects can be enrolled and no data can be collected on enrolled subjects.
-At the next convened meeting of the IRB the board will convene and decide what actions must be taken by the investigator to reinstate his/her study.
+If the annual review submission is not submitted it could result in a finding of non-compliance, suspension, or termination of the study.
+Any of these actions are reported to the MHS Quality Committee of the Executive Board, and when applicable Office of Human Research Protection (OHRP) and the Federal Drug Administration (if the study involves a drug under an IND application or an unapproved device).
+Any of these actions means that no subjects can be enrolled and no data can be collected on enrolled subjects.
+At the next convened meeting of the IRB the board will decide what actions must be taken by the investigator to reinstate his/her study.
 If those actions are not taken in a pre-determined amount of time the study will be terminated and the board will report the termination to the appropriate institutional and federal officials as well as the study sponsor.

 When a study is suspended an investigator has the right to petition the IRB chairs to allow data to be collected on enrolled subjects until continuing review can be reviewed by the convened board.